The mother-to-be in your life needs help to have a healthy, happy pregnancy. That’s where you come in.

 3. Make healthy choices, too.

 It can be hard to make big lifestyle changes at a time when you’re already struggling with all the fatigue and discomfort a pregnancy brings.
-Having an accountability buddy — someone who’s also eating a balanced diet and forgoing alcohol and smoking — will help her ease into her mother-to-be lifestyle.
+Having an accountability buddy — someone who’s also eating a balanced diet and forgoing alcohol and smoking — will make it easier for her to create and stick to healthy habits.
 Unsure about what she can and can’t do?
-Brush up on the dos and don’ts, and then follow them right along with her.
+Brush up on the dos and don’ts, then follow them yourself.

 4. Encourage her to rest.

 On top of all the hormone fluctuations and changes occurring in her body — an increase in blood volume, a slow-down of digestion, loosening joints — she’s also working around-the-clock on creating a human.
-All that adds up to a whole lot of fatigue.
-More than ever, she needs her rest.
-Help her take a break by offering to do chores or errands, and make sure she understands that a nap or two is not just helpful — it’s necessary.
+That adds up to a lot of fatigue.
+She needs rest.
+Give her a break by taking on more of the household chores or errands.
+A nap or two for her is not just helpful; it’s necessary.

 5. Help prepare for labor and delivery.

-If you’ll play a role in the big day, make sure you’re in-the-know about the delivery process.
-Ask if she’d like help crafting a birth plan, which is a helpful tool to ensure that her team (including you!) understands her desires for delivery.
-Consider taking parenting or empowered birthing classes together, and be sure to ask any and all questions that you’ve been wondering.
-Being knowledgeable about what to expect well in advance will help you help her when she needs it most.
+If you’ll play a role in the big day, make sure you’re in the know about the delivery process.
+Ask if she’d like help crafting a birth plan, which is a helpful tool to ensure that her team (including you) understands her desires for delivery.
+Consider taking parenting or birthing classes together.
+Ask questions.
+Knowing what to expect will help you help her when she needs it most.

 6. Understand how you can help with breastfeeding.